Brick Paved Streets and Alleys – 2018 Most Endangered

 OVERVIEW:

-Joni Mitchell sang “you don’t know what you’ve got, ‘til it’s gone”, and Chicago’s brick-paved streets and alleys are almost gone.
+Joni Mitchell sang “you don’t know what you’ve got ‘til it’s gone”, and Chicago’s brick-paved streets and alleys are almost gone.
 In the era before asphalt and concrete, Chicago had hundreds of miles of brick paved streets and alleys.
-Most of Chicago’s brick paved streets and alleys have been destroyed and hauled off to landfills, but some remain buried beneath the asphalt, and a few remain in use today.
+Most of Chicago’s brick paved streets and alleys have been destroyed and hauled off to landfills; but some remain buried beneath the asphalt and a few remain in use to- day.

-The precise number of brick paved streets and alleys is unknown as, to our knowledge, there has never been an accurate survey of this endangered resource.
-An important first step toward preservation would be a city-wide survey, followed by a moratorium on further damage or removal, and a requirement that repair to brick paved streets and alleys be made with like materials.
+The precise number of brick paved streets and alleys still in use today in Chicago is unknown as, to our knowledge, there has never been an accurate survey of this endangered resource.
+Important first steps toward preservation would be conducting a city-wide survey, imposing a moratorium on further damage or removal, and imposing a requirement that repair to brick paved streets and alleys be made with like materials.

-Chicago has a few remaining wood block streets and alleys, most of which have been asphalted over.
-A few historic sandstone sidewalks remain, which are frequently removed and discarded as part of sidewalk replacement programs.
-These also require attention and protection.
+Though most of Chicago’s historic wood block streets and alleys have been asphalted over, a handful remain in use today.
+A few historic sandstone sidewalks remain but are frequently removed and discarded as part of sidewalk replacement programs.
+These historic elements also require attention and protection.

 HISTORY:

-Chicago’s street pavers were typically fired-clay bricks made from the tough clay abundant under the prairie grass.
+Chicago’s street pavers were typically fired clay bricks made from the tough clay abundant under the prairie grass.
 Heavier solid granite pavers were also used, especially in commercial and industrial districts where the streets were built to withstand incredibly heavy loads.
-In some instances where the granite pavers have been removed and hauled off to landfills, the contractors left the granite pavers in place under the medians to serve as the foundations for new concrete curbs due to their incredible strength and durability.
+In some recent instances where the granite pavers have been removed and hauled off to landfills, the contractors left the granite pavers in place under the medians to serve as the foundations for new concrete curbs due to their incredible strength and durability.

 BENEFITS: